 Oklahoma is a trophy buck state for whitetail hunting.
 Its location in the middle of the U.S. works in its favor for hunters.

-You won't be dealing with weather conditions that are too extreme.
+You won't be dealing with weather conditions that are too extreme for this whitetail hunt.
 It generally only gets around 30 degrees at the coldest in the heart of winter from December through January, so super-heavy hunting clothing isn't really a necessity.
 If you're hunting in the early season, remember to get your deer on ice, cut up or to a processor as quickly as you can to avoid spoilage.
 The Sooner State can still see some 70-80 degree days well into October!
+That can make for some warm archery hunting, so make sure your broadheads are sharp and functional.
+You want to have short recoveries when the temperatures are high to avoid meat spoilage.

 The rut generally peaks in Oklahoma sometime in mid-November.
 If you're going to be visiting at that time, it's not a bad idea to have a grunt call and rattling antlers handy.
 Fortunately, Oklahoma is loaded with big deer, which means many are ready and willing to respond to aggressive calling and rattling sequences if you time it right.

 As far as method of take goes, Oklahoma is pretty wide open when it comes to options.
-Compounds, recurves and longbows are all fine but must have a draw weight of 30 pounds minimum.
+For bow hunters, compounds, recurves and longbows are all fine but must have a draw weight of 30 pounds minimum.
 Crossbows have to have bolts at least 14 inches long with a 100 pound draw weight.

 For firearms, you can use shotguns firing slugs, handguns with at least a 55-grain weight and four-inch barrel and centerfire rifles with a 55-grain weight.
 You can even use suppressors if you want.
 Muzzleloaders must be .40 caliber or larger for a rifle or pistol and 20-gauge or larger for a muzzleloading shotgun.